Dervorguilla of Galloway: Life

 When Sir John died in 1269, Dervorguilla had his heart embalmed and kept in a casket of ivory bound with silver.
 The casket travelled with her for the rest of her life.
-In 1274–5 John de Folkesworth arraigned an assize of novel disseisin against Dervorguilla and others touching a tenement in Stibbington, Northamptonshire.
-In 1275–6 Robert de Ferrers arraigned an assize of mort d'ancestor against her touching a messuage in Repton, Derbyshire.
-In 1280 Sir John de Balliol's executors, including Dervorguilla, sued Alan Fitz Count regarding a debt of £100 claimed by the executors from Alan.
-In 1280 she was granted letters of attorney to Thomas de Hunsingore and another in England, she staying in Galloway.
-The same year Dervorguilla, Margaret de Ferrers, Countess of Derby, Ellen, widow of Alan la Zouche, and Alexander Comyn, Earl of Buchan, and Elizabeth his wife sued Roger de Clifford and Isabel his wife and Roger de Leybourne and Idoine his wife regarding the manors of Wyntone, King’s Meaburn, Appleby, and Brough-under-Stainmore, and a moiety of the manor of Kirkby Stephen, all in Westmorland.
-The same year Dervorguilla sued John de Veer for a debt of £24.
-In 1280–1 Laurence Duket arraigned an assize of novel disseisin again Dervorguilla and others touching a hedge destroyed in Cotingham, Middlesex.
-In 1288 she reached agreement with John, Abbot of Ramsey, regarding a fishery in Ellington.
+In 1274–75, John de Folkesworth arraigned an assize of novel disseisin against Dervorguilla and others touching a tenement in Stibbington, Northamptonshire.
+In 1275–76, Robert de Ferrers arraigned an assize of mort d'ancestor against her touching a messuage in Repton, Derbyshire.
+In 1280, Sir John de Balliol's executors, including Dervorguilla, sued Alan Fitz Count regarding a debt of £100 claimed by the executors from Alan.
+In 1280, she was granted letters of attorney to Thomas de Hunsingore and another in England, while staying in Galloway.
+In the same year, Dervorguilla, Margaret de Ferrers, Countess of Derby, Ellen, widow of Alan la Zouche, and Alexander Comyn, Earl of Buchan, and Elizabeth his wife sued Roger de Clifford and Isabel his wife and Roger de Leybourne and Idoine his wife regarding the manors of Wyntone, King’s Meaburn, Appleby, and Brough-under-Stainmore, and a moiety of the manor of Kirkby Stephen, all in Westmorland.
+Also in that year, Dervorguilla sued John de Veer for a debt of £24.
+In 1280–81 Laurence Duket arraigned an assize of novel disseisin against Dervorguilla and others touching a hedge destroyed in Cotingham, Middlesex.
+In 1288, she reached an agreement with John, Abbot of Ramsey, regarding a fishery in Ellington.

-In her last years, the main line of the Royal House of Scotland was threatened by a lack of male heirs, and Dervorguilla, who died just before the young heiress Margaret, the Maid of Norway, might, if she had outlived her, have been one of the claimants to her throne.
-Dervorguilla was buried beside her husband at New Abbey, which was christened 'Sweetheart Abbey', the name which it retains to this day.
-The depredations suffered by the Abbey in subsequent periods have caused both graves to be lost.
+In her last years, the main line of the Royal House of Scotland was threatened by a lack of male heirs, and Dervorguilla, who died eight months before the young heiress Margaret, the Maid of Norway, might, if she had outlived her, have been one of the claimants to her throne.
+Dervorguilla was buried beside her husband at New Abbey, which was christened "Sweetheart Abbey", the name which it retains to this day.
+The depredations suffered by the abbey in subsequent periods have caused both graves to be lost.
 A replica is to be found in the covered south transept.